Sacramento International Airport: Road

-The airport is accessed via Airport Blvd directly from Interstate 5 at exit 528.
-The following can be reached via I-5 within 10 miles of the airport: Interstate 80, CA-113, U.S. Route 50 and CA-99.
+The airport is accessed via Airport Boulevard directly from Interstate 5 at exit 528.
+The following can be reached via I-5 within 10 miles (16.09 km) of the airport: Interstate 80, CA-113, U.S. Route 50 and CA-99.
+A new entryway into the airport, which involves extending Elkhorn Boulevard from its former western terminus at Power Line Road to the Crossfield Drive/Airport Boulevard interchange, provides a direct connection from the airport to CA-99 at exit 307.
+The one-mile (1.6 km) extension project, which broke ground on April 29, 2023, was expected to be completed by the end of 2023, but was pushed back to 2024.
+Construction of the extension was eventually completed and was officially opened to traffic on May 21, 2024.

 Public transit

 Yolobus bus No. 42A connects the airport to Sacramento, Woodland and Davis.
 Sacramento Regional Transit bus Express No. 142 and Yolobus bus No. 42B connect directly from downtown Sacramento to SMF.

 Rail

-Sacramento Regional Transit will provide a future light rail link, an extension of the Green Line, to the airport.
+The Sacramento Regional Transit District will provide a future light rail link, an extension of the Green Line, to the airport.
 Environmental evaluation, clearance and construction for the Green Line was projected to be complete by 2018, but the project was never completed and had been delayed for the past few years.

-Both Altamont Corridor Express and Amtrak California San Joaquin services are expected to terminate at a nearby planned Natomas/Airport station where bus bridges will complete the journey to the airport.
+Both Altamont Corridor Express and Amtrak California Gold Runner services are expected to terminate at a nearby planned Natomas/Airport station where bus bridges will complete the journey to the airport.